datawhaleAI/fhesafe-exams/README.md

-# FHESafe Exams - Secure Blockchain-Based Examination System
+# FHESafe Exams - Next-Generation Secure Examination Platform

-A revolutionary examination platform that leverages Fully Homomorphic Encryption (FHE) and blockchain technology to ensure academic integrity, data privacy, and secure credential verification.
+A cutting-edge academic assessment system that combines the power of Fully Homomorphic Encryption (FHE) with blockchain technology to revolutionize how educational institutions conduct secure, transparent, and privacy-preserving examinations.

 ## 🔐 Key Features